evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 ## How it works

 Evidently compares the distributions of the values in each column of the two datasets.
 You should pass these datasets as reference and current.
-Evidently applies several statistical tests and metricsto detect if the distribution has changed significantly.
+Evidently applies several statistical tests and metrics to detect if the distribution has changed significantly.
 It returns a "drift detected" or "not detected" result for each column.

 There is a default logic to choosing the appropriate drift test for each column.
 It is based on: